Discovered ways to improve Google Maps via various usability tests

 Google Maps is a well-established product that assists people with navigation.
-As part of my Usability Evaluation course, 3 evaluation methods were used to test and identify areas that work and need improvement.
-The findings were then analyzed to suggest ways to improve Maps.
+As part of my Usability Evaluation course, 3 methods were used to analyze its website.
+Synthesized findings revealed what worked well and what could be improved.

 College students heavily rely upon navigation to get to places such as campus and work.
 The purpose of these tests is evaluate the usability of the Google Maps website and see how helpful it is for college students.

 Scope For this project, the testing was limited to the Google Maps website.
 The tests were focused around using the website, how it helps find locations and use navigation.

 We first started with heuristic evaluation to quickly assess the interface and identify where the usability issues were.
 We used the findings from here to create a task booklet that was then used for first, face-to-face and then remote usability tests.

 In the end, the results were compiled to identify what Google Maps does well and needs improvement on.